BioImages 2020 Judges

 Currently, Kathleen is retired from UT MD Anderson Cancer Center in Houston, TX where she worked for 27 years in the Medical Graphics and Photography Department as a medical illustrator and Associate Director.
-She now freelances and enjoys participating as a judge for the Houston Live Stock Show and Rodeo’s School Art Committee.
-Kathleen is also a member of the Association of Medical Illustrators and has won awards for her illustrations form the AMI, BCA and other institutions.
+She now freelances and enjoys participating as Vice Chair over judges for the Houston Live Stock Show and Rodeo’s School Art Committee.
+Kathleen is also a member of the Association of Medical Illustrators and has won awards for her illustrations from the AMI, BCA and other institutions.

 Kathleen has been working with the Houston Livestock Show and Rodeo School Art Program that provides students, Pre-K through 12th grade, the opportunity to compete in district shows, earn scholarships, travel to summer workshops and display artwork in the Hayloft Gallery during the Rodeo.

 Will Willner currently teaches traditional, silver based, photography in the art department at Wake Forest University.
 Previously, he was on the faculty and director of photography at Wake Forest University School of Medicine.
 Prior to that, he was an Assistant Professor in the Medical Illustration Graduate Program as well as Director of Medical Photography at the Medical College of Georgia.